-As mentioned previously, a Joint Planning Case that explores the potential for DEC and DEP to share firm capacity between the Companies was also developed.
+A Joint Planning Case that explores the potential for DEP and DEC to share firm capacity between the Companies was also developed.
 The focus of this case is to illustrate the potential for the Utilities to collectively defer generation investment by utilizing each other's capacity when available and by jointly owning or purchasing new capacity additions.
 This case does not address the specific implementation methods or issues required to implement shared capacity.

-Rather, this case illustrates the benefits of joint planning between DEC and DEP with the understanding that the actual execution of capacity sharing would require separate regulatory proceedings and approvals.
+Rather, this case illustrates the benefits of joint planning between DEP and DEC with the understanding that the actual execution of capacity sharing would require separate regulatory proceedings and approvals.